laminlabs/lamindb/docs/cli.md

 ### load

-Sync a file/folder into a local cache (artifacts) or development directory (transforms).
+Sync a file/folder into a local cache (artifacts) or development directory (transforms, records).

 Pass an entity or a `--key`.
 For example: